Jefferson Youth Center will reopen for Summer Camp on Monday, June 29.

-Available beginning July 1.
-All members (new and returning) must submit an online member information form IN ADDITION to registering for the program
+Registration opening date TBD.
+All members (new and returning) must submit an online member information form IN ADDITION to registering for the program.

 In Person: Youth, Parks & Recreation office, 299 Decatur Road or Aquatic & Fitness Center, 1 Pool Plaza

 or Jefferson Youth Center, 250 Athens Blvd (check only)

 We are unable to accept payment over the phone